History of Japanese Kimono

 The partial dismantling and reconstruction of Japanese industry after the war forced many performers and artisans into factory work, and many of Japan's traditional arts and customs were once again sidelined to make way for industrial growth.
 In 1940, kokumin-fuku (western-style uniform), was declared mandatory for males.

-Kimono today
+Japanese Kimono today

-Nowadays, the vast majority of Japanese people wear Western clothes.
+Nowadays, the vast majority of Japanese people wear western clothes.
 However, yukata experienced a revival during the late 1990s and now they can often be seen at festivals and firework displays, especially during the hot summer months.
-Kimono sales in the fashion-conscious Harajuku district of Shibuya Ward, Tokyo have exploded in recent years, and many young people have started mixing and matching them with western accessories to make a statement.
+Kimono sales in the fashion-conscious Harajuku district of Shibuya Ward, Tokyo have exploded in recent years and many young people have started mixing and matching them with western accessories to make a statement.

 For a more detailed insight into the turbulent past of yukata and the other types of kimono, read Katie Armstrong's five-part History of Kimono.
-Alternatively, shop The Japanese Shop's range of authentic yukata for exceptional quality and service.